hamzavs/scripts/README.md

 # scripts

-This rpository is for storing different linux shell scripts that I think are useful ..
+This repository is for storing different linux shell scripts that I think are useful ..